cotes2020/jekyll-theme-chirpy/_posts/2023-02-06-PowerShell-based-web-server.md

 $context = $listener.GetContext()
 ```

 In the code, I'm using the URLPrefix with the magic `+` in the place of the IP.
 The `+` in dotnet is the equivalent of `0.0.0.0` which will be important for a container.
 Port `8080` was used instead of 80.
 I initially used 80 but at some point, I encountered a port conflict.
 I think this has something to do with how dotnet starts the listener (not really sure).
 To get around this I selected `8080` instead.
-There might be a special switch that can be disable the port 80 conflict, but I didn't find it.
+There might be a special switch that can be disable the port 80 conflict but I didn't find it.

 The URL path is set to`/test`.
-The web service property GetContext will respond to any request.
-In this example the code will only respond to the my specific path. `New-Object` was used to call the dotnet library and assign it to the variable `$listener`.
+In this code, requests with /test will only receive a response. `New-Object` was used to call the dotnet library and assign it to the variable `$listener`.
 One thing to note with the URL, a closing slash `/` is required by the HttpListener property.
 If an ending `/` is not used, PowerShell will throw the following error.

 ```powershell
 MethodInvocationException: Exception calling "Add" with "1" argument(s): "Only Uri prefixes ending in '/' are allowed.
 (Parameter 'uriPrefix')"
 ```

+Once, the prefix is assigned, Start() is called.
+As expected, this will start the port listener for the web server.
+Before the GetContext is executed, we can check the `$listener` object and see it's properties.

 The `$listener` object has a number of interest properties, IsListening, Prefixes, and AuthenticationSchemes.
 IsListening is boolean with a value set to True.
 Under Prefix it will show the assigned path.
 Once the GetContext() is executed we can test the server by connecting to localhost address, [http://127.0.0.1:8080/test/](http://127.0.0.1:8080/test/){:target="_blank"}.

-Once, the prefix is assigned, Start() is called.
-As expected, this will start the port listener for the web server.
-Before the GetContext is executed, we can check the `$listener` object and see it's properties.

 ```powershell
 $listener